adyen-examples/build-your-own-payments-integration-adyen/README.md

 * To run the project
   * `./gradlew bootRun` will start the server on port 8080.
   * `./gradlew build` will build the project (you can use this to test the code compiles).
-  * You can also run the project from your IDE, like IntelliJ or Eclipse.
+  * You can also run the project from your IDE (e.g. IntelliJ).
 The main class is then `src/main/java/com/adyen/checkout/OnlinePaymentsApplication.java`.
+Right-click and hit debug/run.

 ## Starting the workshop